 Receiver nodes, or anchors as they’re also called, capture the signals emitted by the tags/beacons and transmit them to the central server for processing.
 The nodes can be mounted on the walls, ceiling or placed on a stand for easy relocation.
 The number of receivers required depends on the size of the facility and the number of assets being tracked.

 Large facilities may require hundreds of these location sensors deployed to provide full coverage, while small facilities may only need a few.
+In vendor documentation, receivers are also commonly called RTLS sensors.

 Software